 Virtual Private Network

-The U-M Virtual Private Network (VPN) is available to all College of Engineering students, faculty, and staff.
+The U-M Virtual Private Network (VPN) is available to all Michigan Engineering students, faculty, and staff.
 It provides a secure computing experience when accessing a U-M network from a remote location.
 Information on using the VPN can be found on the ITS U-M Virtual Private Network page.